ethanjpark/enigma_python/README.md

 Usage:
 `python input.py I II III A 1 2 3 A B C 29`

 `python input.py 29 A A B C`

+### File Breakdown

+engima.py - the actual polyalphabetic substitution algorithm used by enigma.
+Algorithm is called by input.py

+input.py - command line input argument processing and calling of the algorithm

+plugboard.py - Contains the plugboard pairings for the 29th, 30th, and 31st from keylist #649 from link above

+rotors.py - Contains the rotor wiring dictionaries for rotors I, II, III, IV, V and reflectors A, B, C